Moduli Space of Sheaves and Categorified Commutator of Functors: Introduction

-\begin{remark} Another well-known presentation of the quantum toroidal algebra is the elliptic Hall algebra by Schiffmann \cite{MR2886289} and Burban-Schiffmann \cite{MR2922373}.
-More commutator relations are imposed in this presentation, which we do not know how to categorify right now.
-See \cite{neguct2018hecke} for more details. \end{remark}
+The relations of the $e_{i}$ actions were lifted to derived categories in Theorem 1.1 of \cite{neguct2018hecke}.
+This paper lifts the commutators of $e_{i}$ and $f_{j}$ actions to derived categories and thus can be regarded as a weak categorification of Negu\c{t}'s action.
+The quantum toroidal algebra can also be presented by the elliptic Hall algebra by Schiffmann \cite{MR2886289} and Burban-Schiffmann \cite{MR2922373}.
+It contains further commutator relations, which we do not currently know how to categorify.
+See \cite{neguct2018hecke} for further discussion.

-\begin{remark} Feigin-Tsymbaliuk \cite{MR2854154} also constructed the quantum toroidal algebra action on the Hilbert schemes of points on $\mb{A}^{2}$, through another realization of the quantum toroidal algebra as the shuffle algebra with wheel conditions (see \cite{MR3283004} for more details about the shuffle algebra). \end{remark}